-We must recall congestion in a switch happens on output when there are more frames to be send than the required output port can handle.
+In a switch, congestion happens when frames are to be sent, namely when there are more frames to be send than the required output port can handle.

-Sending a Pause Frame, however, will stop all incoming traffic including frames that were not meant to the troubled output port and could be retransmitted.
+Sending a Pause Frame, however, will stop all incoming traffic including frames that were not meant to the troubled output port and could be retransmitted without any problem.

 Also, sending a Pause Frame, transfers the problem to the device receiving it.
-If a device is requested to stop sending , then it will also be in trouble to store all frames it should be sending.
+If a device is requested to stop sending, then it will also be in trouble to store all frames it was previously sending.